Kankara: Kankara kidnapping

-A mass kidnapping was committed by Arm Bandits at a Government Science School Kankara on 11 December 2020.
+A mass kidnapping was committed by armed bandits at a government science school in Kankara on 11 December 2020.

 Climate

 The dry season in Kankara is partly cloudy and hot all year round, while the wet season is oppressive and mostly cloudy.
 The average annual temperature fluctuates between 54 °F and 99 °F, rarely falling below 49 °F or rising above 104 °F.

 In Kankara, the year-round temperature ranges from April to January, with April being the hottest and January being the coolest.